nthState/.github/profile/README.md

 - I made [Haptrix](https://github.com/nthState/Haptrix) A [macOS tool](https://apps.apple.com/us/app/haptrix/id887185157?mt=12) to let you visually design Haptics for iOS, see [www.haptrix.com](https://www.haptrix.com)
 - I made [GestureKit](https://github.com/nthstate/gesturekit) a VisionOS App to let you create custom hand gestures for the [Vision Pro](https://apps.apple.com/us/app/gesture-composer/id6478170862), see [www.gesturecomposer.com](https://www.gesturecomposer.com)

-I make a collection of modifiers for SwiftUI:
+I've made a collection of modifiers for SwiftUI:

 - [Stroke Extensions](https://github.com/nthState/StrokeExtensions) When you want to put elements on a Path of any Shape
 - [Curtain Raiser](https://github.com/nthState/CurtainRaiser) A Shader effect for animating a view